 If you've already taken out a comprehensive home insurance policy, don’t assume that it gives you full coverage on your boiler.
 The small print is likely to reveal that you’re limited to home emergency cover.

 This usually means that the excess amount (the amount you'd have to pay if the repair costs exceed a fixed amount) will be high.
 Bear in mind that it won't include scheduled boiler inspections and gas safety checks, which are necessary to prevent any problems from arising in the first place.

 If I don't have boiler cover and it stops working, how much would I pay?

 Without boiler cover, you will have to pay for both the replacement parts needed for the repair as well as the labour costs, as set out in the table below.
-Note that the average cost per part could could escalate if your boiler is old, as they generally takes longer to obtain… that’s if they’re still in supply!
+Note that the average cost per part could escalate if your boiler is an older model, as they generally take longer to obtain - that’s if they’re still in supply!